poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 record which can only be created for subdomain.
 [Read this](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html)

+When you use an alias record to route traffic to an AWS resource, Route 53 automatically recognizes changes in the resource.
+For example, suppose an alias record for example.com points to an ELB load balancer at lb1-1234.us-east-2.elb.amazonaws.com.
+If the IP address of the load balancer changes, Route 53 automatically starts to respond to DNS queries using the new IP address.

+- An alias record can only redirect queries to:

+  * Amazon S3 buckets
+  * CloudFront distributions
+  * Another record in the same Route 53 hosted zone

+- A CNAME record can redirect DNS queries to any DNS record even records of other DNS service.

+- Route 53 doesn't charge for alias queries to AWS resources.

+- Route 53 charges for CNAME queries.

 - Route traffic to S3 configured for static website hosting, to be served through custom domain name: `A record - IPv4 address with alias`

 - Route traffic to ELB: `A record - IPv4 address with alias`